 These are just a few of the ornaments Maia decorated.
 The animal cookie cutters are a fun set I picked up at Ikea a while back.

-Here’s Maia’s friend Kara at work decorating salt dough ornaments.
+Maia’s friend Kara is at work here decorating salt dough ornaments.

 And some of the ornaments she decorated.